chibiboba/JS-202/My Notes/Cheet Sheet.md

 ### Section

+- `<section>` is also a block level element.

+- The `<section>` is part of the main document flow to identify a group of content, but is not a standalone block like an `article`.

 - The `<section>` element is used to identify a thematic grouping of content, which generally, but not always, includes a heading.
 The grouping of content within the `<section>` element may be generic in nature, but it’s useful to identify all of the content as related.

 - The `<section>` element is commonly used to break up and provide hierarchy to a page.